 Root Causes & Impact:

 Burns make up 5% of OSHA injuries in this sector, stemming from hot surfaces, grease, and chemicals (Source: OSHA Injury Summary, 2025).
-Inadequate PPE, crowded kitchens, and missed safety steps during cleaning are frequent factors (Source: National Safety Council, 2025).
+Inadequate PPE, crowded kitchens, and missed safety steps during cleaning are frequent factors (Source: National Safety Council).
 Burn injuries often mean hospitalization and long-term recovery.

-AI video can monitor PPE compliance in hot zones and flag when staff enter hazardous areas without proper gear.
-It verifies safe chemical storage/handling and helps reconstruct incidents for root-cause analysis.
+Video AI can monitor PPE compliance in hot zones and flag when staff enter hazardous areas without proper gear.
+It also helps reconstruct events for root-cause analysis.

 Scenario: